Fire damages French cathedral, arson probe launched

 - 'An unimaginable loss' -

-Local Catholic official Father François Renaud, who oversees the cathedral, surveyed the damage with firemen on Saturday morning and told AFP the great organ had "completely disappeared", describing it as "an unimaginable loss".
+Catholic official Father François Renaud, who oversees the cathedral, surveyed the damage with firemen and told AFP the organ console had "completely disappeared", describing it as "an unimaginable loss".

 Roughly 100 firefighters rushed to the scene and managed to control the blaze at the gothic structure